smogelmose/smogelmose/README.md

 🫀  I have a passion for exploring new technologies with a focus on human beings.\
 🧠 I have an AP Degree in Multimedia Design and Communication.\
 🌩️ I'm an AWS Certified Cloud Practitioner.\
-✨ I prototype with Figma, p5* and the Raspberry Pi.\
+✨ I prototype with Figma, p5.js* and Vue.js.\
 🧰 I build solutions in Python, JavaScript and C#.\
 👨🏻‍💻 I code in VS Code, Visual Studio & Sublime Text.\
 🎞️ I'm a certified Avid Media Composer User and Instructor.\